Generalized Counting Constraint Satisfaction Problems With Determinantal Circuits: Applications

-We describe how to recover the Chung-Langlands rooted spanning forest theorem by expressing it as a determinantal circuit. \begin{theorem} (Chung-Langlands \cite{MR1401006}) Given a graph $G$, let $B$ be its incidence matrix endowed with an arbitrary orientation.
+One of the main inspirations of determinantal circuits was the rooted spanning form theorem. \begin{theorem}[~\cite{MR1401006}] Given a graph $G$, let $B$ be its incidence matrix endowed with an arbitrary orientation.
 Then $\det(I+BB^T)$ is the number of rooted spanning forests. \end{theorem}